Thermodynamic formalism for coarse expanding dynamical systems: Appendix B. Embedding into the sphere

-In fact the extension can be easily defined on all the $D'(q)$'s, so that $D'(p)$ is the basin of immediate attraction to an attracting fixed point and $\bigcup_{q\in O(p)} D'(q)$ the full basin of attraction.
+In fact the extension can be easily defined on all the $D'(q)$'s, so that $D'(p)$ is the immediate basin of attraction to an attracting fixed point and $\bigcup_{q\in O^-(p)} D'(q)$ the full basin of attraction.

 \end{proof}